jamesAlhassan/alx-low_level_programming/0x15-file_io/README.md

 if the file already exists, truncate it if filename is NULL return -1 if text_content is NULL create an empty file

+2-append_text_to_file.c - a function that appends text at the end of a file.